jimsalterjrs/sanoid/README.md

 + --no-sync-snap

 	This argument tells syncoid to restrict itself to existing snapshots, instead of creating a semi-ephemeral syncoid snapshot at execution time.
 Especially useful in multi-target (A->B, A->C) replication schemes, where you might otherwise accumulate a large number of foreign syncoid snapshots.

++ --no-clone-rollback

+	Does not rollback clones on target

 + --no-resume